The Battle of Aughrim

 Signpost to a Forgotten Battle

 In July 2010, I returned to Ireland, the country of my birth, on a private errand and pilgrimage.
 I wanted to return something that I felt was not mine, by rights, to own.
 My uncle by marriage had given it to me more than a decade before in 1995.
 He asked me if I was still interested in Ireland’s Jacobite war.
-His ancestors had fought on the Irish side.
+His ancestors had fought on the Jacobite side.
 When I replied that I was, he handed me a small jewellers box that once contained a ring.
 Inside was a musket ball.
 He winked at me.
 It was from Aughrim he said.

 For years it sat on a shelf in my office in Bangkok next to Buddha images and Khmer Rouge bank notes.
 When my uncle died four years later, in 1999, I decided to return it to the battlefield where I felt it belonged.